 Palladio Biosciences was incorporated in 2015 under the laws of Delaware with primary operations in Horsham, Pennsylvania.
 ApcinteX was incorporated in 2014 under the laws of England and Wales with primary operations in the United Kingdom.
 Z Factor was incorporated in 2014 under the laws of England and Wales with primary operations in the United Kingdom.
-Morphogen-IX was incorporated in 2015 under the laws of England and Wales with primary operations in the United Kingdom.
 Capella Bioscience was incorporated in 2014 under the laws of England and Wales with primary operations in the United Kingdom.
 LockBody was incorporated in 2017 under the laws of England and Wales with primary operations in the United Kingdom.
+Orexia was incorporated in 2018 under the laws of England and Wales with primary operations in the United Kingdom.
 Pega-One was incorporated in 2019 under the laws of France with primary operations out of Princeton, New Jersey.
-Janpix was incorporated in 2013 under the law of England and Wales with primary operations out of Germany with primary operations out of Germany.
+Janpix was incorporated in 2013 under the law of England and Wales with primary operations in Canada.
+PearlRiver Bio was incorporated in 2019 under the laws of Germany with primary operations out of Germany.